yukisaitoo/obsidian-editing-toolbar/README.md

 ## Install

-Build and deploy it into your vault yourself.
+Will need to build and deploy it into your vault manually.

 1. Clone the repo and install dependencies: